 |Strengthening Families Study

-This community-based research study will explore how community programs and services successfully support the development of protective factors and prevent child abuse and neglect in Alabama and will identify ways that services and supports can be exchanged to promote child development and family functioning.
+This community-based research study explores how community programs and services successfully support the development of protective factors and prevent child abuse and neglect in Alabama.
+The results will identify ways that services and supports can be enhanced to promote child development and family functioning.